 The pressure of the refrigerant will drop quite a bit as it makes its way through this valve.
 The refrigerant will then turn into a mixture of liquid in vapor.
 The refrigerant will flow through the evaporator coil as the blower circulates air in the home.
 The return duct pulls in room-temperature air.

-The air flows through a filter which removes particles in the air.
+The air flows through an air filter which removes particles in the air.
 The refrigerant that is inside the evaporator coil will absorb the heat from the air.
 It will then dispense cold air via the ducts in the home.
 The air will flow over the evaporator coil, and the refrigerant starts boiling and is transformed back into a liquid.

 This causes moisture to accumulate on the coil.
 That moisture is carried away through a condensate line.
 The heat that the system collected is blown outside.